louisbranch/zombination/README.md

 ### Core

-* Change zombies mechanics to work with zombies groups
 * Watch for ending conditions: max outbreaks, out of cards, out of zombies
 * List and bind all events to proper actions
 * Setup a initial game turn